 We are a nanoscience and electron microscopy group that works at the intersections of physics, chemistry, and materials research.
 We seek to understand the structure and properties of materials, one atom at a time.
-Our work is funded by the Air Force Office of Scientific Research, the Office of Naval Research, 3M, and the David & Lucile Packard Foundation.
+Our work is funded by the Air Force Office of Scientific Research, the Office of Naval Research, the National Science Foundation, 3M, and the David & Lucile Packard Foundation.
 We are headquartered at the Materials Research Laboratory at the University of Illinois.
 Learn more about our research here.

 Our research has been featured in the popular press, news outlets, and more: